-- Temperature-pressure relief valve must comply with ANSI Z21.22-CSA 4.4 and ASME code. - Properly sized temperaturepressure relief valve must be installed in opening provided. - Can result in overheating and excessive tank pressure. - Can cause serious injury or death.
+- Temperature-pressure relief valve must comply with ANSI Z21.22-CSA 4.4 and ASME code. - Properly sized temperaturepressure relief valve must be installed in opening provided. - Do not plug, block, or cap the discharge line. - Failure to follow this warning can result in excessive tank pressure, serious injury or death.

-For protection against excessive pressures and temperatures, a temperature and pressure relief valve must be installed in the opening marked "T & P RELIEF VALVE" (see Figure 15A).
+For protection against excessive pressures and temperatures, a temperature and pressure relief valve must be installed in the opening marked "T & P RELIEF VALVE" (see Figure 15).
 This valve must be design certified by a nationally recognized testing laboratory that maintains periodic inspection of the production of listed equipment or materials as meeting the requirements for Relief Valves for Hot Water Supply Systems, ANSI Z21.22.
 The function of the temperature and pressure relief valve is to discharge water in large quantities in the event of excessive temperature or pressure developing in the water heater.
 The valve's relief pressure must not exceed the working pressure of the water heater as stated on the rating plate.